 More importantly, you should pursue any avenue available to you when an accident puts you out of work.
-If that means having to claim from your own auto insurance, it helps to understand the type of insurance involved and process of filing a claim.
+If that means having to claim from your own auto insurance, it helps to understand the type of insurance involved and the process of filing a claim.

-You will incur loss of wages if an accident is of a severe enough nature to keep you out of work.
+You will incur a loss of wages if an accident is of a severe enough nature to keep you out of work.
 This is money that you would have normally received as a wage from regular work which, for most people in Georgia, is essential income when it comes to paying the mortgage and bills.
 If your insurance policy covers loss of wages, you can claim the money back provided that you prove to the satisfaction of the carrier that you are not yet able to return to work.

 Examples of lost wages may include:

-- Loss of wages while you are out of work injured
+- Loss of wages, while you are out of work, injured

 - Losing the capacity to earn the same level of wages due to disability